-The BRIC NS Student Seminar Series is an opportunity for students to present their completed or in-progress research.
-Presenters cover a wide range of topics and disciplines, with the common thread of primary and integrated health care research running throughout.
+The BRIC NS Student Seminar Series is an opportunity for students across Nova Scotia to share their completed or in-progress research.
+Presentations cover a wide variety of disciplines, but all address the common thread of primary and integrated healthcare.
 Everyone is welcome!
-For more information, contact: firstname.lastname@example.org